PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 • Use aseptic technique and radiation shielding when handling or administering PLUVICTO, using tongs as needed to minimize radiation exposure.

-• Inspect the vial visually under a shielded screen for particulate matter and discoloration prior to administration.
-Discard the vial if particulates or discoloration are present.
+• Inspect the product visually under a shielded screen for particulate matter and discoloration prior to administration.
+Discard the vial if particulates and/or discoloration are present.

 • Do not inject the PLUVICTO solution directly into any other intravenous solution.

-• Confirm the amount of radioactivity delivered to the patient with an appropriately calibrated dose calibrator prior to and after PLUVICTO administration.
+• Confirm the amount of radioactivity of PLUVICTO delivered to the patient with an appropriately calibrated dose calibrator prior to and after each PLUVICTO administration.

 • Dispose of any unused medicinal product or waste material in accordance with local and federal laws.